maximtereshchenko/spring-reactive-grpc-showcase/README.md

 # User stories

-1) Admin can add new item for purchase.
+1) Admin can create new item for purchase.
-2) Admin can disable purchasing of an item.
+2) Admin can deactivate item.

 # What have I learnt?